theSquaredError/emergent-lang-rl/README.md

 # [Emergent Language] Research Paper List

-This repository is a collection of research papers related to [Topic] that I have read or found interesting.
+This repository is a collection of research papers related to Language Emergent that I have read or found interesting.
 Each paper includes a brief summary and a link to the original source.

 ## List of Papers